 On first glance at the FMEP criteria, the seven major categories and its 57 subsections can seem quite daunting.
 However, if the FMEP is going to add sufficient value and serve the facilities management organization in the most advantageous way, then preparing a high-quality self-evaluation is the critical and essential first step.
-Its sensible use and consistent application can help employees at all levels assess their

-Jack Hug is president of Hug Consulting Services, Colorado Springs, Colorado, and a Past APPA President.
-He can be reached at jachug1@aol.com. individual department and their entire facilities management organizations overall readiness to meet today's requirements.
+Its sensible use and consistent application can help employees at all levels assess their individual department and their entire facilities management organizations overall readiness to meet today's requirements.
 In times of increasing complexity, more demanding customers, endless challenge, and chaotic change, achieving readiness, and being positioned for overall effectiveness and productivity is not easy.